 Base price: $49,995 / Read our 2021 Volvo XC90 Review

 What we like: Optional plug-in hybrid; beautiful interior; excellent optional B&W stereo; graceful exterior styling.

 What we would change: There’s no V6 or V8 option; physical controls for climate control, rather than touchscreen; hybrid is very expensive.

 What’s new for 2021: For 2021, the XC90 gets a number of technological upgrades.
 Full LED lights with active bending and high-pressure cleaning are now standard.
-Wireless charging is also standard, and the 12-volt outlet in the second row has been replaced by two USB C-ports.
+Wireless charging is also standard, and the 12-volt outlet in the second row is now two USB C-ports.
 Parking sensors are also standard, and a programmable key is included in the base trim.
 Also included are name changes, with the hybrid, formerly called, T8, now called Recharge.
 Following that, the former Momentum T8 is now called the Recharge Inscription Expression.

 As mentioned above, standard features are generous on the XC90.
 It starts with adaptive cruise control, blind-spot monitoring, full LED lighting, four-zone automatic climate control, Apple CarPlay and Android Auto integration, and a panoramic moonroof.
 Also standard are parking sensors, high-pressure headlight cleaning, 10-way power front seats, four USB ports, and a 4-year subscription to Volvo On-Call.
 Options include all-wheel drive in the base trim, although it’s standard in upper trims.
 The R-Design adds more features like leather upholstery, 20-inch wheels, and a 600-watt Harman Kardon audio system.